silaswaxter/CEXForLoop/README.md

 > - The function must be named `func`
 > - The functor (i.e. encapsulating struct) must also define a struct called
 >   `Data`.
-> - The function must be templated on **only** a `long long` variable (e.g.
+> - The function **should** (will otherwise be cast) be templated on whatever

->   `i`).
+    user provided type is provided at the `CEXForLoop::constexpr_for<...>(...)` call-site (aka first template parameter).

 > - The function must only take and return the previously defined `Data` struct

 <!-- markdownlint-disable MD029 -->

 3. Call the constexpr for loop.
-The iteration variable begins at the 1st template parameter and is incremented by the 3rd template parameter;
+The iteration variable begins at the 2nd template parameter and is incremented by the 4th template parameter;
-   iteration ends when the boolean expression functor (the 4th template parameter) returns false while comparing the iteration variable to the 2nd template parameter.
-The 5th template parameter is your custom functor type.
+   iteration ends when the boolean expression functor (the 5th template parameter) returns false while comparing the iteration variable to the 3rd template parameter.
+The 6th template parameter is your custom functor type.
    The function parameter is the initial data of your custom functor `Data` type.
 Here is an example.